lguychard/loispy/README.md

 License
 -------

-Loispy is made publicly available under the terms of the [wtfpl license](http://www.wtfpl.net/).
+Loispy is made publicly available under the terms of the [MIT License](http://www.wtfpl.net/).